vishalmusale/Grokking-Modern-System-Design-Interview/System Design Web Crawler/Requirements of a Web Crawler's Design/README.md

 ```

 ```
-It consists of a webpage title and description of the web page showing its purpose.
+The metadata consists of a webpage title and description of the web page showing its purpose.
 ```

 ### Storage estimation